 - You can search our website using the search feature, which can be found at the top of each page.

 - This website includes proper use of headings that can be navigated through based on the navigation settings of your screen reader

 These files contain both text and images.
 A PDF file always ends in .pdf.

-You need a PDF viewer such as Adobe Acrobat Reader to read and access the information contained within PDF files.
-If you do not have a PDF reader you can download Adobe Acrobat Reader, a free PDF reader.
+You need a PDF viewer such as Adobe Acrobat Reader or a modern web browser to read and access the information contained within PDF files.
+If you do not have a PDF reader, you can download Adobe Acrobat Reader, a free PDF reader.